-DB USA Corp's impaired loans increased by \$1 million to \$63 million and the loan loss allowance increased \$9 million to \$18 million as of December 31, 2020 compared with December 31, 2019.
-The increase in loan loss allowance is primarily attributed to the effect of adoption of Current Expected Credit Losses Methodology - ASU 2016-13 on January 1, 2020 which was \$6 million.
-The specific allowance for loan losses decreased \$3 million to zero as of December 31, 2020 compared with December 31, 2019 primarily attributed to the recovery of a loan with a Private Bank customer.
-Past due loans reported by DB USA Corp as of December 31, 2020 were immaterial.
+DB USA Corp's impaired loans increased by \$14 million to \$77 million, and the loan loss allowance decreased \$5 million to \$13 million as of December 31, 2021 compared with December 31, 2020.
+The decrease in loan loss allowance is primarily attributed to the more positive economic outlook in 2021 versus 2020.
+The specific allowance for loan losses remained zero and past due loans reported by DB USA Corp as of December 31, 2021 were immaterial.